isomerpages/pmo-nccs/media/speeches/_posts/2012-02-10-speech-by-dr-vivian-balakrishnan-minister-for-the-environment-and-water-resources-at-the-inaugural-wongpartnership-leaders-forum-10-february-2012.md

 ---
 layout: post
 title: Speech by Minister for the Environment and Water Resources Dr Vivian Balakrishnan at the Inaugural WongPartnership Leaders Forum
 subtitle: 10 Feb 2012
 permalink: /media/speeches/speech-by-dr-vivian-balakrishnan-minister-for-the-environment-and-water-resources-at-the-inaugural-wongpartnership-leaders-forum-10-february-2012
 ---

-**Greening the Singapore economy**
+**Greening the Singapore Economy**
 We live in a world which is simultaneously confronting a global financial crisis, political upheavals in many parts of the world due to growing inequality, resource depletions, a high energy crisis, a looming food and water crisis, the threat of future global pandemics and of course climate change.

 Let’s think about this - at the risk of some exaggeration, these are the ingredients for a perfect storm.
 There are not going to be any quick and easy solutions and we are certainly not going to solve the world’s problems in this morning’s session.
 But I just wanted to offer a hypothesis, and then perhaps some principles as to how we could maybe address some of these problems.